Frequently Asked Questions

 - Horse/pony has changed owners a few times so the current owner is not the registered owner

 - Current owner does not have papers as horse/pony was sold as a pet (or a variety of other reasons)

 - Horse/pony was bought at a sale yard or auction without papers

 - No paper trail of receipts to prove that the horse/pony has changed hands from the original registered owner

-- Horse or pony is due for upgrade (check the 'Valid to' date on the papers if horse or pony holds a Temporary Certificate)
+- Horse or pony is due for an upgrade (check the 'Valid To' date on the papers if horse or pony holds a Temporary Certificate)

 1. Learn from it.
 You wouldn’t buy a car without getting the registration papers from the registered owner.
 Do not hand your money over without verification of paperwork.

 2. Check the IMHR Online Studbook (remember it is not updated daily so check the date of the last update)